 Eleazer Smith, 72, had never read Tryon’s book about a ruthless lesbian businesswoman and did not know that it was considered obscene under local and state law.

-Supreme Court finds California law against selling obscene books tooo vague
+Court found law against selling obscene books violated First Amendment

 In the opinion for the Supreme Court, Justice William J. Brennan Jr. asserted that the California law had placed unconstitutional limitations on public access to material protected by the First Amendment.
 He chose not to express an opinion on whether the book was actually obscene.